sajalravish/Introduction-to-Machine-Learning/README.md

-Eaching hw folder is a separate project / homework assignment.
+Each hw folder is a separate project / homework assignment.